 How to choose your specialist in NSW

 1.Ask if your pest controller has obtained the Termite and Timber Pest Management qualification.
 Also if they have gone one step further by having Certificate IV in Asset Maintenance (Pest Management)

 2.Ask your termite expert what type of equipment will be utilised in the search for termite activity – for example, modern equipment may include a thermal imaging camera, a Termatrac microwave device and moisture detection equipment.

 3.Finally, ask your termite expert how and where they search for termites and nearby colonies to get a sense of how professional and diligent your termite expert is.

-Bruce is also available as an independant Expert Witness on all aspects of termite control and other timber pests as an expert consultant.
-Over 7 years were spent as a police officer with plenty of court experience, so he is a very knowledgable, strong witness on your side.
+Bruce is also available as an independent Expert Witness on all aspects of termite control and other timber pests as an expert consultant.
+Over 7 years were spent as a police officer with plenty of court experience, so he is a very knowledgeable, strong witness on your side.

 He is also a professional public speaker on any pest or termite control topic.